LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 }
 ```
 ##### `contextSelectors` [Optional]
-The context selectors to scrap from the current page.
+The context selectors to collect from the current page.
 Example:
 ```javascript
 {